codork/AI-based-Poetry-Sonnet-Generation/README.md

 ## 2. Sonnet generation from image data

-- Train image captioning model using Inception v3
+- Trained image captioning model using Inception v3 using 6000 images from the MSCOCO dataset (trained on subset of dataset due to time+compute constraints)
 - Generated captions used as input to previously trained sonnet generation model